leoyassuda/leoyassuda/README.md

 ## I'm a Developer, Gamer, Coffee and Photograph lover 💻 🎮 ☕ 📷

-- 🔭 I’m currently working on a project transformation and innovation for [Will Bank][company]!
+- 🔭 I’m currently working on a security and fraud protection project at [Will Bank][company]!
-- 🌱 I’m always a student because we need to continue learning new things 😅
+- 🌱 I’m always a student because we need to continue learning new things. 🤓
 - 👯 Be collaborative!
 Help each other, and then we can create an amazing community.
-- 🎶 Hobbies: Love to dancing and play sports in my free times.
+- 🎶 Hobbies: Love dancing and play sports and games in my free times.

 ### Connect with me: